 Important High-Level Visits between Two Countries

 From Sri Lanka:

 - Late Hon.
 John Kotelawala, as the Prime Minister (Ceylon), December 1954

 - Late Prime Minister Hon.
 Sirimavo Bandaranaike visited Manila in 1976

 - Hon.
-Rohitha Bogollagama, former Minister of Foreign Affairs of Sri Lanka paid a visit to Manila to participate at the 14th ASEAN Regional Forum which was held from 31st July to 2nd August 2007
+Rohitha Bogollagama, former Minister of Foreign Affairs of Sri Lanka, visited Manila to participate at the 14th ASEAN Regional Forum which was held from 31st July to 2nd August 2007

 - Hon.
-Prof. G L Peiris, former Minister of External Affairs visited Philippines from 31st July to 3rd August, 2013.
+Prof. G L Peiris, former Minister of External Affairs of Sri Lanka, visited Philippines from 31st July to 3rd August 2013

 From the Philippines:

 In the late nineteenth century, the Philippine’s National Hero, Dr. Jose Rizal, thrice visited Colombo and cultivated friendships.
 These marked the visits by a ranking Philippine official to Sri Lanka.
 To honour this historical link, a Suite in the Grand Oriental Hotel, Colombo where Dr. Rizal stayed, during his visits, has been named as the “Jose Rizal Suite”.